gonalez/uptodatechecker/README.md

 ```

 ### Operation Chaining
-You can combine several operations to be executed when requesting the latest version of something,
+You can combine several operations to be executed when checking for up-to-date something by using the
-In this example to download the update if the request is not up-to-date (for this to work you must
+[`ThenOperation`].
+This example using the `download` operation to download the update if the request is not up-to-date
-register an `UpdateDownloader` for the checker as explained above):
+(for this to work you must register an `UpdateDownloader` as explained in the [Update Downloading](#update-downloading) section):

 ```java
 upToDateChecker.checkWithDownloadingAndScheduling()